Stereopsis: Binocular disparity

 When attention is directed to a point F in space, automatic eye movements are performed, causing the eye to rotate and point F is mapped onto the point of the eye with which it can see most sharply, the fovea.
 The direction in which the eye then looks is called the principle ocular direction.
 Every other point in space is seen by the eye in a certain direction that can be expressed as the angle that this direction makes with the principle direction.
 This is called visual direction or simply direction.
 The directions in which each eye sees the same object are sometimes the same, but usually not.
 The difference in directions is called disparity.
-The separate article on direction vision explains how the brain combines the directions that each eye sees into a combined image with single images, double images and fused images that are apparently seen from a point in the middle between both eyes (cyclopean eye).
+The separate article on directional vision explains how the brain combines the directions that each eye sees into a combined image with single images, double images and fused images that are apparently seen from a point in the middle between both eyes (cyclopean eye).